ahmedyraw/Git_Course/README.md

  create mode 100644 css/main.css.txt
  create mode 100644 index.html.txt
 ```
+Now all the files are commited and in Local Repo\
 maybe you will see the following output:
 ```
 Author identity unknown